 If you’re stumped, have each person make a list of everything they enjoy doing, plus new things they want to try.

 Compare lists and see if there’s something that overlaps, or the lists might inspire a new yet similar idea.

 Sharing something is such a game-changer, especially if you’ve grown apart, feel like you’re in a rut, or feel that personally, your growth is stagnated.

-If you don’t feel that your relationship is a happy one, then perhaps you’re not sharing experiences together that would bring you closer, give you things to talk about, and create memories.
+If you don’t feel that your relationship is a happy one, then perhaps you’re not sharing experiences together that would bring you closer.

 9. Explore new things, places, and ideas together regularly

 My boyfriend and I are one of those couples that are super close and connected.
 We travel together every few months.

 We love exercising together and even have a small side business that we run as a team.

 Some couples have things like this, but they’re so busy that they don’t seem close.